 Maybe it’s because my first ski date was at Stowe that I find this Vermont ski resort to be uber-romantic.
 Stowe Village has an alpine elegance befitting a postcard.
 The Mountain Road leads to dozens of dreamy inns and delicious restaurants, and Stowe’s slopes are among the best around.
 Any guy will fall for his gal if she can ski Stowe’s Front Four: Liftline, Goat, Starr and National.
 Since “The Ski Capital of the East” has gotten a makeover at Spruce Peak, there is now super swank slopeside lodging and a spa at the grand Stowe Mountain Lodge.
 End your day by handing your skis to your Alpine Concierge, saving your energy for après indulges at the Lodge.

 As you enter though the classic Covered Bridge, you slip into a magical place.
 Jackson is just the quaintest ski town in New Hampshire.
 In the heart of the White Mountains, you can ski at nearby Black, Attitash, Wildcat or Cranmore, or cross country ski for miles around the pretty river valley.
-Then lodge at the lovely Wentworth Inn where your Jacuzzi tub, candles and fluffy robes awaits, followed by a fireside four course dinner.
+Then lodge at the hilltop Eagle Mountain House or the lovely Wentworth Inn where your Jacuzzi tub, candles and fluffy robes awaits, followed by a fireside four course dinner.

 Bretton Woods, NH’s largest ski area, offers the best of both worlds: modern, manicured skiing with century old grandeur at the Hotel Mount Washington.
 After carving the scenic slopes, enjoy the Alpenglow over Mount Washington with cocktails, spoil yourselves at the Presidential Spa, then dine and dance in the elegant ballroom.
 The prohibition vintage Cave is cool for a nightcap, then tuck in and dream of your next day skiing side by side.